-Sheppard is managing co-editor with Samuel Moyn of the Brandeis Library of Modern Jewish Thought published by Brandeis University Press.
+Sheppard is associate editor of the Tauber Institute series and managing co-editor with Samuel Moyn of the Brandeis Library of Modern Jewish Thought published by Brandeis University Press.

 Golan Moskowitz, a doctoral student in Near Eastern & Judaic Studies at Brandeis, provides editorial support on the Tauber Institute publication series in addition to administrative and programming assistance.
-His joint M.A. thesis in Near Eastern & Judaic Studies and Women's & Gender Studies uses interviews, literature, and other studies to consider post-Holocaust positioning through gendered and postmodern lenses.
+His dissertation will examine the life and work of Jewish American artist Maurice Sendak against the backdrop of Jewish American acculturation, Holocaust memory, and the cultural shifts of 20th-century New York.

 Irina Astashkevich, a visiting research associate of the Tauber Institute, holds a PhD from Brandeis University.
 Her dissertation is titled “Pogroms in Ukraine 1917-1920: An Alternate Universe.”
 Astashkevich received her MA in History, Jewish History and Archives from the Project Judaica – a joint project of the Russian State University of Humanities, Historical Archival Institute, Jewish Theological Seminary of America, and the YIVO Institute of Jewish Research in New York.
 She has worked in various archives in Russia, Lithuania, and the US, as well as in Jewish philanthropic organizations, such as the American Jewish Joint Distribution Committee in Moscow.